A Child's Dream-CA (ACDCA) helps to provide resources needed for children to become healthy and responsible citizens in their communities.

-Both members and staff engage together in the running and operations of every function the Clubhouse from leading yoga classes to tracking essential program data.
-All the work in the Clubhouse is designed to help members regain self worth, purpose, confidence and independence.
+Both members and staff engage together in the running and operations of every function the Clubhouse from leading wellness classes to tracking essential program data.
+All the work in the Clubhouse is designed to help increase members self-worth, purpose, confidence and independence.

 We are a a go-to resource for mental health support services through four primary programs: Employment Support, Education Support, Housing Support and The Whole Health and Wellness Program.

 Our building is divided into two distinct units to facilitate the complete onsite operation of a 501(c)3 nonprofit organization, The Business & Admin Unit and The Kitchen & Wellness Unit.
 Because of this, our supply needs vary greatly, from kitchen equipment to prepare healthy lunches to up-to-date technology for job searching.

 We greatly appreciate any and all assistance that any supporters and donors can provide.
 We invite you to learn more about us at our website, austinclubhouse.org or give us a call at 512-925-5877 to schedule a tour any day of the week!